jmsMoura/obsidian-jwpub-bible-verses/docs/USAGE.md

 If a reference isn't converting:

-1. Check the format - it should match standard Bible reference format (Book Chapter:Verse)
+1. Check the format - it should match standard Bible reference format (Book Chapter:Verse or Book Chapter:Verse-Verse)
 2. For languages with diacritics, ensure the book name matches the official JW.org spelling
 3. Try using the "Fetch Book Names" button to update book names database